betagouv/ludwig-ui/README.md

 - `scenarioTemplatePath`: path to the template that will be displayed for each test, as defined below.
 If relative, will be resolved against the file that sets up the server.
 - `baseUrl`: route on which the tests UI will be served.
 - `baseApiPath`: route on which the `ludwig-api` is served.
 Defaults to `baseUrl`.
+- `defaultDescription`: a text to fill the description field for tests.

 ### Test template